-The VC dimension of a boolean matrix B is defined as follows.
-A subset C of the columns of B is called shattered if each of the $2^{|C|}$ different patterns of zeros and ones appears in some row in the restriction of B to the columns in C. The VC dimension of B is the maximum size of a shattered subset of columns.
+Definition (Vapnik-Chervonenkis dimension).
+The VC dimension of a sign matrix S, denoted VC(S), is defined as follows.
+A subset C of the columns of S is called shattered if each of the $2^{|C|}$ different patterns of ones and minus ones appears in some row in the restriction of B to the columns in C. The VC dimension of B is the maximum size of a shattered subset of columns.
+It captures the size of the minimum ε -net for the underlying set system [26, 30].